nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**: team leaders who are managing software projects:

-* has a growing number of projects and team members to manage
+* has a growing number of projects and teammates to manage
 * prefers desktop apps over mobile apps
 * can type fast and prefers typing to mouse interactions
 * is tech-savvy and reasonably comfortable using CLI apps

-**Value proposition**: manage projects, team members, and tasks on a unified platform as opposed to scattered on different messaging platforms
+**Value proposition**: manage projects, teammates, and tasks on a unified platform as opposed to scattered on different messaging platforms

 ### User stories